PikaMug/Quests/CONTRIBUTING.md

 ----------------
 When submitting a feature or bugfix, base your code on the newest development branch, and PR against that same branch.
-If such a branch does not exist, base your code against the `master` branch, and PR against that same branch.
+If such a branch does not exist, base your code against the `main` branch, and PR against that same branch.

 Checklist